Posts may be sponsored. Post contains affiliate links. I may be compensated if you make a purchase using my link.

 It was difficult to choose.
 I ordered a pasta that had an oil and garlic sauce, oven-dried tomatoes, and crunchy bread crumbs with parsley on top.
 Justin ordered something light, but delicious – a mixed green salad with walnuts and balsamic dressing.
 We ended up sharing the two plates.
 Well, he tried a bite of my pasta and needed to have more…and a little more.
 The oil and garlic sauce wasn’t heavy, the bread crumbs added a delightful crunch, and the tomatoes were bursting with flavor.
 If I had to choose, I think this was the best pasta I ate throughout my entire three weeks in Italy.

 Not only was the food amazing, but we adored the tranquil ambiance in such a busy city.
-Be sure to check out Brac’s website for a list of upcoming shows.
 There are art events, book readings, and live music nights.
 Though we didn’t try any beverages, there’s an extensive coffee and herbal tea list, as well as a lengthy wine list.

 Libreria Brac is a relaxing place to meet friends or enjoy a romantic meal for two.
 We appreciated both the calm atmosphere and the flavorful cuisine.
 It was hip and artsy without being pretentious.
 While eating my meal with a view of the colorful courtyard, I couldn’t help but have a smile on my face.